Tigers in Southeast Asia are endangered; intelligence analysis of crime convergence is a vital tool to safeguard them.

 Following guidelines from Dutch authorities, we at the Wildlife Justice Commission have implemented a series of measures to protect our staff and contribute to the protection of others.

 We hope that other governments recognise the importance of this legislative change and urge them to address wildlife crime as a serious organised crime.

 Our new criminal intelligence analysis Scaling Up: The Rapid Growth in the Industrial Scale Trafficking of Pangolin Scales (2016-2019) has been published today on the run up to World Pangolin Day.

-The Pangolin Crisis Fund has issued a grant to the WJC in support of our investigations into the trafficking of pangolin scales.
+The Pangolin Crisis Fund has issued a grant to the Wildlife Justice Commission in support of our investigations into the trafficking of pangolin scales.

 Summary of this year's highlights and successes

 Using the most up-to-date data, our Ivory Snapshot Analysis shows changes in the criminal dynamics of the transnational trafficking of ivory.

 The Vietnamese Environmental Police successfully arrested a suspect and seized 207 kg of ivory in Hanoi.